hyttijan92/Scalaprototype/README.md

 ## Dependencies
 This app has been tested with the following dependencies
-* Ubuntu 24.04.2 LTS, some libraries may be needed to install.
-In my case:
-  * libasound2-dev (for pkgConfig alsa)
-  * libavcodec-dev (for pkgConfig libavcodec)
-  * libavformat-dev (for pkgConfig libavformat)
-  * libavutil-dev (for pkgConfig libavutil)
-  * libfreetype6-dev (for pkgConfig freetype2)
-  * libgl-dev (for pkgConfig gl)
-  * libglib2.0-dev (for pkgConfig gmodule-no-export-2.0)
-  * libglib2.0-dev (for pkgConfig gthread-2.0)
-  * libgtk-3-dev (for pkgConfig gtk+-x11-3.0)
-  * libpango1.0-dev (for pkgConfig pangoft2)
-  * libxtst-dev (for pkgConfig xtst)
 * gcc (Tested with 13.3.0)
 * Apache Maven 3.8.7 (https://maven.apache.org/docs/3.8.7/release-notes.html)
 * Gluon GraalVM 22.1.0.1.r17-gln.
 It is currently the latest stable release (https://github.com/gluonhq/graal/releases),
 * Other GraalVM builds might work also, but only Gluon's own GraalVMs are guaranteed to work with gluon plugins.

 ## Installation and configuration of Gluon GraalVM
 * Install sdkman: https://sdkman.io/install/